Recycling your garden waste is really easy with our chargeable green bin collection service.

 - The garden waste generates heat as it breaks down into compost.
 This process kills any unwanted bacteria.

-- The piles are then turned regularly to help with the composting process.
+- The piles are then turned regularly to help bring in air to the composting process.

-- After 12 weeks, the compost is ready to be used as a very useful soil conditioner.
+- After around 12 weeks, the compost is ready to be used as a soil conditioner.